HSBNE/hsbne.github.com/admin/dispute.md

 - Continuing to engage in activities onsite or online other than collecting stored items during a ban.
 - Damaging HSBNE machines, tools, infrastructure to the extent where they require total replacement.
 - Attempting to cover up, hide or obfuscate an incident.
-- Circumventing any required induction.
-- Creating/Modifying HSBNE policy specifically to attack or retaliate to a member.
-Any kind of involvement of the HSBNE rules/policy (via modification etc) into a dispute between members.